 To examine this question, the researchers used a cohort study that includes 414 Extremely Premature (EPT) children born at less than 28 weeks between 2005 and 2009 and evaluated at two age points: 6 years 4 months to 7 years 2 months.
-Of the 414 children included in the analysis (227 (55%) boys), a total of 238 children (57%) had high screen time (>2 hours per day) and 266 (64%) had a television/computer in their bedroom.
+Of the 414 children included in the analysis (227 (55 percent) boys), a total of 238 children (57 percent) had high screen time (>2 hours per day), and 266 (64 percent) had a television/computer in their bedroom.
 Outcomes included growth parameters and results from the Wechsler Intelligence Scale for Children-IV, the Behavior Rating Inventory of Executive Function, the Developmental Neuropsychological Assessment, the Conners 3rd Edition–Parent Short-Form, and the Social Communication Questionnaire.

 Vohr BR, McGowan EC, Bann C, Das A, Higgins R, Hintz S; Eunice Kennedy Shriver National Institute of Child Health and Human Development Neonatal Research Network.
 2021.
 Association of High Screen-Time Use With School-age Cognitive, Executive Function, and Behavior Outcomes in Extremely Preterm Children.
 JAMA Pediatr.
 Jul 12:e212041. doi: 10.1001/jamapediatrics.2021.2041.
 Epub ahead of print.
 PMID: 34251406; PMCID: PMC8276120.